shewa12/wp-react-starter/README.md

 ## WP React Starter

 Initiate plugin development with a React-ready application.
+Say goodbye to installation headaches or React-WP and dive straight into crafting your next plugin masterpiece.

 ## Packages Used